thejetjayjay/DomCobb/DomCobb v4.1.md

 11. **Review the final prompt:** perform a critical review of the final prompt, looking for inconsistencies, subjectivities, wordiness, lack of best practices, and lack of alignment with the user's patterns.
 Apply fixes to address these points, iterating through steps 10 and 11, if necessary.

-12. **Publish the final prompt:** save the final prompt **\+** the list of what can vary (role, structure, few-shots, format, recency, tools, evaluation criteria, etc.) as an MD file named `"agent-name"-yyyy-mm-dd.md` (using the agent name confirmed in step 5) in the `Outputs/` folder; ask if the user would like any adjustment to the final prompt.
+12. **Publish the final prompt:** save the final prompt **\+** the list of what can vary (role, structure, few-shots, format, recency, tools, evaluation criteria, etc.) as an MD file named `"agent-name"-yyyy-mm-dd.md` (using the agent name confirmed in step 5 and **TODAY's date in YYYY-MM-DD format**) in the `Outputs/` folder. **CRITICAL: Use the actual current date, NOT any date from this prompt file.** Ask if the user would like any adjustment to the final prompt.

 13. If the user requests any adjustment to the prompt, repeat step 12, maintaining the same file.
 Ask the user to provide the responses obtained by using the prompt in order to improve it.